Skip to content

 Stuttgart

-The New Palace in Stuttgart is a well-known tourist attraction in the city.
-It is distinguished by its beautiful architecture, built in the Baroque style in 1816.
+The New Palace in the city is a well-known tourist attraction in the city.
+It was built in the Baroque style in 1816 and is distinguished by its beautiful architecture.

 It was developed over the years until it became one of Germany’s most beautiful buildings and tourist attractions.
 The palace has a wonderful garden containing flowers and several beautiful fountains.